Mulan, les? Britist empire?

 A downloadable game for Windows, macOS, Linux, and Android

 LIONKILLER is a choose-your-own-adventure game made in Twine.
-Play as Hua Mulan, a young lesbian who is conscripted into the First Opium War against the British Empire.
+Play as Hua Mulan, who is conscripted into the First Opium War against the British Empire.
 Run a flower shop, kiss a girl, shoot a matchlock rifle, and uncover a military conspiracy!
 Your actions will lead you to one out of four different endings.
 Will you get the girl, or will you die an inglorious death?

 Content warnings for misogyny, mentions of drug use, mild sexual content, and descriptions of violence.
+There are also negative sentiments expressed towards drug users, which is not shared by the developer.

 All the parts have been compiled into one file.
 Simply download the file and then open in the browser.
 Please let me know if anything is broken!
 I am dedicated to patching any bugs that might arise.